This Tip looks at why the idea of knowing the secret entices, tantalizes, and ultimately frustrates us if we feel excluded from the answer.

 “Psst!
 Do you want to know a secret?”
 When we have a secret or know someone else’s secret, it can make us feel special and mysterious.

-Then we grew up and became adults, but we still didn’t feel that we knew answers.
-We were frustrated and angry because it seemed that other people knew the secrets and selfishly wouldn’t share them with us.
+Then we grew up and became adults.
+But we still didn’t feel that we knew answers.
+We were frustrated and angry.
+This was because it seemed that other people knew the secrets and selfishly wouldn’t share them with us.

 So, when someone promises to tell us the secret to anything important to us, we are eager to learn it.
 Finally, we can get the answer that we have lived our entire lives wanting to know.

-Or maybe we haven’t necessarily needed to know the answer, but we are irresistibly drawn by the promise that a secret, any secret, is going to be revealed.
+Or maybe we haven’t necessarily needed to know the answer.
+However, the promise irresistibly draws us that a secret, any secret, is going to be revealed.

 It’s too bad I didn’t have this epiphany earlier in my career.
 I would have titled this “Laurel Learning Secrets” rather than “Laurel Learning Tips.”
 I mean, tips are nice to know, but secrets have to be known!